 Gently squeeze the wrappers towards the centre and form a pleated open-topped dumpling.

-Optional: for more colour, add a small shrimp to top or finely minced carrots.
+Optional: top with finely minced carrots.

 Place in a steamer tray lined with baking paper.